-- Implementing agencies must notify Caltrans in writing of proposed project amendments. - Caltrans shall coordinate all amendment requests and utilize the Project Programming Request to help document the change. - Caltrans will shall review the proposed amendment change and forward the proposed amendment change with Caltrans' written analysis and recommendation to the Commission for the Commission's approval. - The written notification to Caltrans must include: - An explanation of the proposed change. - The reason for the proposed change. - The impact the proposed change would have to the project. - An estimate of the impact the proposed change would have on the potential of the project to deliver the project benefits as compared to the benefits identified in the project application (increase or decrease in benefits) and an explanation of the methodology used to develop the aforementioned estimate.

-- A revised Project Programming Request form must be included in the notification. - Project amendments requested by implementing agencies shall receive the approval of all partner and funding entities before presentation to the Commission. - Amendment requests should be submitted in a timely manner and include documentation that supports the requested change and its impact on the scope, cost, schedule, and benefits (outputs and outcomes). - Commission staff will present recommended changes deemed by staff to be minor changes, such as those with little or no impact to project benefits or which increase the benefits of the project, to the Commission as a part of the project allocation request.
-Staff will present all other amendment changes to the Commission as project amendments. - Commission staff may also request that the Project Review Committee review and make a recommendation on amendment requests.
+- Implementing agencies must notify Caltrans in writing of proposed project amendments. - Caltrans shall coordinate all amendment requests and utilize the Project Programming Request to help document the change. - Caltrans will review the proposed amendment change and forward the proposed amendment change with Caltrans' written analysis and recommendation to the Commission for the Commission's approval. - The written notification to Caltrans must include: - An explanation of the proposed change. - The reason for the proposed change. - The impact the proposed change would have to the project. - An estimate of the impact the proposed change would have on the potential of the project to deliver the project benefits as compared to the benefits identified in the project application (increase or decrease in benefits) and an explanation of the methodology used to develop the aforementioned estimate. - A revised Project Programming Request form must be included in the notification. - Project amendments requested by implementing agencies shall receive the approval of all partner and funding entities before presentation to the Commission. - Amendment requests should be submitted in a timely manner and include documentation that supports the requested change and its impact on the scope, cost, schedule, and benefits (outputs and outcomes). - Commission staff will present recommended changes deemed by staff to be minor changes, such as those with little or no impact to project benefits or which increase the benefits of the project, to the Commission as a part of the project allocation request.
+Staff will present all other amendment changes to the Commission as project amendments.

-24. Allocation Requests
+23. Allocation Requests